DataDog/helm-charts/charts/private-action-runner/README.md

 * Follow the instructions and you should have a running docker container and `config/config.yaml` file
 * Stop the docker container (`docker stop <name-of-the-container>` or `docker compose stop`)
 * Replace the `URN_FROM_CONFIG` and the `PRIVATE_KEY_FROM_CONFIG` from the chart's `values.yaml` with the `urn` and the `privateKey` from the `config/config.yaml` of the docker container.
-* Create the kubernetes namespace `kubectl create namespace private-action-runner`
+* Create the kubernetes namespace for your runner `kubectl create namespace private-action-runner`
+* Replace the `namespace` in the `values.yaml` with the namespace you just created
 * Install the Helm chart `helm install <name> .`
 * Go to the workflow connections https://app.datadoghq.com/workflow/connections
 * Create a new connection, select your private action runner and use `Service account authentication`